How to Make Beautiful Air Dry Clay Flower Frogs

 Air Dry Clay Flower Frogs for Your Vases

-Today, I’ll walk you through how to make your own air-dry clay flower frogs, from shaping to painting and sealing.
+Today, I am sharing how to make your own air-dry clay flower frogs, from shaping to painting and sealing.
 If you love crafting with clay, this project is fun and rewarding!

 And … if you would like to make the clay hearts, head to my blog post here.